MaselLab/network-evolution-simulator/readme.md

 ```
 The network that evolves at evolutionary step n will be reproduced.

-4. Compile the source code and run simulator
+4. Compile the source code and run the simulator

-This mode can be run on one or multiple CPUs, and finishes in minutes.
-The program runs replicates of developmental simulation under environment A and B, and samples instantaneous fitness and protein concentrations during simulation.
+This mode can be run on one or multiple CPUs and finishes in minutes.
+The program runs replicate of developmental simulation under environment A and B, and samples instantaneous fitness and protein concentrations during simulation.
 The default sampling interval is 1 minute in developmental time.
 See **readme_output.pdf** in folder **output_sample** for the output files.

 # Run perturbation analysis

-In this mode, the program also replay mutation, and attempt perturbation on TRNs at the given evolutionary steps.
+In this mode, the program replays mutation and attempt perturbation on TRNs at the given evolutionary steps.
 The program will exclude a TRN if it is not suitable for the perturbation.
 If a TRN can be perturbed, the program calculates the fitness before and after the perturbation.
 To enable the perturbation mode, following these steps:

 1. Modify line 23 of netsim.h to
 ```c